HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/cp_config_os_metrics_no_cognos.md

 4. Confirm that the URL for metrics is working: https://Connections\_server/metrics.

-When you are ready to back up your metrics data, see [Backing up and restoring data for Elasticsearch-based components](../admin/cp_config_es_backup_restore_data.md).
+When you are ready to back up your metrics data, see [Backing up and restoring data for OpenSearch indices](../admin/cp_config_os_backup_restore_data.md).

 **Parent topic:**[Configuring the OpenSearch Metrics component](../install/cp_config_os_intro.md)